thenativeweb/tutum/README.md

-# tutum-node
+# tutum

-tutum-node is a wrapper around Tutum's API for Node.js.
+tutum is a wrapper around Tutum's API for Node.js.

 ## Installation

-    $ npm install tutum-node
+    $ npm install tutum

 ## Quick start

-The first thing you need to do is to integrate tutum-node in your application.
+The first thing you need to do is to integrate tutum in your application.

 ```javascript
 var tutum = require('tutum');